KiraResari/BomTreeView/BOM Tree View Protocol.md

 * The next step will be translating that `BomDbEntryList` into a `BomDisplayEntryList` that I can then use as data source for the `BomDisplayer`

+  * I now did that, complete with tests

+* With that, I should now have everything in place to allow the import via button

+*

 # ⚓